input-output-hk/rust-byron-cardano/cardano/README.md

 Crate with all the primitives for the [Cardano](https://www.cardano.org) blockchain:

 * blockchain validation;
-* HDWallet support (Icarus, Daedalus or customs);
+* HDWallet support (Icarus, Daedalus or custom wallet);
 * transaction engine: input selection, fee estimation, signing and validation;

-This crates is aimed to support as many architectures as possible with as little dependencies as possible.
+This crates package aims to support as many architectures as possible with as little dependencies as possible.

 ## Supported targets